Robinyo/serendipity-api/projects/spring-boot/docs/developer/build-management.md

 ### Development

-The build supports the following Maven project profiles: dev, test and production.
+The build supports the following Maven project profiles: dev and test.

 To build the API: